ora0600/confluent-ksqldb-hands-on-workshop/README.md

   * Please prepare yourself
      * Please check the documentation and get an rough overview: [ksqldb](https://www.confluent.io/product/ksql/)
      * your hardware should be able to run docker-compose.
 Docker needs at least 8GB of your RAM
+     * or if you are using AWs infrastructure, your hardware should allow ssh access to aws compute.

 Note:
 We will ask you before the workshop, if you would like to run on your own environment or if you would like to have an environment provisioned by Confluent in the cloud.